 These tools enable the sharing of information and learning from it.
 Some examples are wikis, FAQs, intranets.

 These tools align the expected project or programme performance with strategic objectives and track the actual performance.

 Risk management tools

 These enable a common, integrate and systematic approach to the identification and management of risks and issues.

 These enable project scope to be defined by the capture, analysis, tracing and prioritisation of detailed project requirements.

 The techniques applied within a PPM environment can be highly complex.
 When selecting appropriate tools and techniques to use, consideration must be given to the organisation’s maturity.

 This technique enables programmes and projects to be categorised and ranked according to one or more criteria.
 The most common criteria are financial, strategic alignment, risk, and complexity.

 This technique enables the organisation to take effective decision-making to direct resources at change initiatives which are more strategically aligned.

-PRINCE2®, P3O®, MSP® and ITIL® are registered trademarks of AXELOS Limited, used under permission of AXELOS Limited.
+P3O® is a registered trademark of AXELOS Limited, used under permission of AXELOS Limited.
 All rights reserved.